snonux/foo.zone/gemfeed/2024-12-03-f3s-kubernetes-with-freebsd-part-2.md

 [![Beelinks stacked](./f3s-kubernetes-with-freebsd-part-2/3beelinks.jpg "Beelinks stacked")](./f3s-kubernetes-with-freebsd-part-2/3beelinks.jpg)

-To ease cable management, I need to get shorter Ethernet cables.
+To ease cable management, I need to get shorter ethernet cables.
 I will place the tower on my shelf, where most of the cables will be hidden (together with a UPS, which will also be added to the setup).

 What will be covered in the next post of this series?
-The bhyve/Rocky Linux and WireGuard setup as described in part 1 of this series.
+Maybe ttttbhyve/Rocky Linux and WireGuard setup as described in part 1 of this series...

 Other *BSD-related posts: